paulobaniqued/teleops360/README.md

 # teleops360
 Live stream RICOH Theta V 360 video to Unity 3D and HTC Vive VR headset.
-A project doen with Real Robotics at the University of Leeds.
+A project done with Real Robotics at the University of Leeds.

 # Hardware Requirements